gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 > `optional` **encodeText**(`text`, `type`): `Uint8Array`\<`ArrayBufferLike`\> \| `undefined`

 The function called for encoding the filename and the comment of the entry.

+zip.js encodes them in UTF-8 when the option is not set, so it must be set to write them in another code page, together with [ZipWriterConstructorOptions#useUnicodeFileNames](ZipWriterConstructorOptions.md#useunicodefilenames) set to `false` to announce them as Code Page 437 instead of UTF-8.

 #### Parameters